What’s the difference between a chief of staff vs. an executive assistant?

 Information leverage

-Elite EAs build what Reid Hoffman terms "context accumulation systems" - frameworks that ensure knowledge compounds rather than dissipates.
-That way, everyone stays informed and can build on previous work.
-Here's how this manifests:
+Elite EAs build what Reid Hoffman terms "context accumulation systems" — frameworks that ensure knowledge compounds rather than dissipates.

-For Executive Assistants
+For Executive Assistants:

-• Maintaining a "relationship CRM" that tracks key details and follow-ups for every important contact
+• Maintaining a “relationship CRM”

-• Creating searchable meeting summaries that capture both decisions and context
+• Creating searchable meeting summaries

-For Chiefs of Staff
+For Chiefs of Staff:

-• Designing knowledge management systems that make institutional learning accessible
+• Designing knowledge management systems

-• Creating documentation frameworks that capture and distribute best practices
+• Creating documentation frameworks

-• Implementing cross-functional learning programs that accelerate team development
+• Implementing cross-functional learning programs

 Network leverage

 The best EAs maintain relationship maps that help leaders activate their networks more effectively.
-This transforms into action through:

-For Executive Assistants
+For Executive Assistants:

-• Building event and interaction frameworks that deepen key relationships
+• Event and interaction frameworks

-• Implementing “key contacts tracker” for specific needs or opportunities
+• “Key contacts trackers” for specific needs

-For Chiefs of Staff
+For Chiefs of Staff:

-• Implementing relationship management systems across teams and departments
+• Company-wide relationship management systems

-The future of executive support
+sThe future of executive support

-Matt Mochary predicts these roles will evolve as AI transforms knowledge work.
 EAs will likely become "AI orchestrators," using tools like GPT and others to create even more leverage.

 Chiefs of Staff will focus more on organizational design that optimizes human-AI collaboration.

-Should you choose EA or CoS?
+Should you choose an EA or CoS?

 Rather than viewing this as a binary choice, successful leaders often build what Hoffman calls a "scale stack" — layered support that maximizes their impact.